-If your session is taking place on Microsoft Teams, please make sure you log into the session using your MMU email address.
-If you are undertaking a research degree, records of your engagement are managed by checking the progression points on your course and the submissions of your supervisory record forms (also known as an RD9) on Skills Forge.
+If you are undertaking a research degree, records of your engagement are managed by checking the progression points on your course and the submissions of your supervisory record forms (also known as RD9s) on SkillsForge.
 Please make sure you submit at least one RD9 form per calendar month.

-For further information, please see: mmu.ac.uk/international/arrival
+For further information, please see: mmu.ac.uk/study/international/whenyou-have-an-offer/secure-your-place/ when-you-arrive/enrol-on-your-course